Attractions in and around Sandpoint, Idaho

 With 111 miles of shoreline and at 1,200 feet deep, it's Idaho’s largest lake and deepest lake and has a host of recreational opportunities: take a cruise, rent a houseboat, fish, ride a personal watercraft, windsurf, swim or meander along a shoreline trail and gawk at the beauty.
 Right in Sandpoint, City Beach at the end of Bridge Street has beautiful sandy beaches with lifeguards, volleyball, tennis, basketball and barbecue pits.
-Kayak tours and rentals are offered through Full Spectrum Tours, 208-263-5975.
-Thre are also a variety of fishing charters for fishing or cruising the lake.
-There's so much to do, it won't all fit here.
+There are a variety of fishing charters for fishing or cruising the lake.
 For a complete lake guide, click to the Sandpoint Online Recreation Guide.

 Lake Pend Oreille Cruises

-Come be Captain Pearson's guest aboard the 40-foot Shawnodese, and discover the majesty and magic of Lake Pend Oreille.
+All aboard the 40-foot Shawnodese to discover the majesty and magic of Lake Pend Oreille.
 The Shawnodese was built by the Captain himself, employing the style and grace of shipbuilding utilized at the turn of the century.
 In summer, public cruises are scheduled daily, as well as Monday and Friday sunset dessert cruises, Tuesday and Thursday dinner cruises, wine tasting cruises and a Fourth of July fireworks cruise.
 This distinctive vessel can be chartered for two to 30 people.
 Perfect for weddings, parties, business meetings, or just touring the lake.
-Look up Lake Pend Oreille Cruises for further details and pricing.
+Lake Pend Oreille Cruises.
 888-SANDPOINT (726-3764) or 208-255-LAKE (5253).

 Walking and Bicycling

 The Pedestrian Long Bridge, alongside Highway 95 over Lake Pend Oreille, continues to Sagle Road; paved paths at Travers Park on West Pine Street, City Beach downtown and along Highway 2 west to Dover.
-Paths also at Lakeview Park through and around the Native Plant Society Arboretum and overlooking Sand Creek at the Healing Garden just north of Bonner General Hospital.
+Paths also at Lakeview Park through and around the Native Plant Society Arboretum and overlooking Sand Creek at the Healing Garden north of Bonner General Health.
+Plus the lakeside Pend d'Oreille Bay Trail just north of The Seasons.
 For a guide to hiking and biking trails, click to the Sandpoint Online Recreation Guide.

 Downtown, discover a fine array of eclectic shops and galleries with clothing, art, antiques and gifts galore.
-Shoppers can also find the things they've been looking for in any number of shops in other areas around town and at the Bonner Mall in Ponderay, phone 208-263-4272, which has a six-plex movie theater and frequent events.
+Shoppers can also find the things they've been looking for in any number of shops in other areas around town and at the Bonner Mall in Ponderay, which has a six-plex movie theater.

 Cedar Street Bridge

 Foster's Crossing at Fifth between Cedar and Oak streets is a mini mall with antiques, books, jewelry and more.
-There's also a fine, small restaurant.
-Phone 208-263-5911.
-Cocolalla Corner Antiques has a fine collection as well.
-Located in Cocollala 12 miles south of Sandpoint.
-(Closed January and February.)
-Phone 208-263-9033.
+There's also a fine, small restaurant called Cafe Bodega.
+208-263-5911.
+Cocolalla Corner Antiques has a nice collection as well, located in Cocollala 12 miles south of Sandpoint.
+(Closed January and February).
+208-263-9033.

 Sandpoint is home to its very own winery.
 Pend dOreille Winery, 2003 Idaho Winery of the Year and 2005 SBA Small Business of the Year, vints award-winning wines from the world-class vineyards of the Northwest.
-The wine bar features live music on Fridays and Saturdays, while wine tasting, wine sales and tours of the winery and gift shop are open daily.
-Drop into their storefront at 220 Cedar St., visit their website or call 208-265-8545.
+The wine bar features live music on Fridays and Saturdays, while wine tasting, wine sales and tours of the winery and gift shop are open daily at 301 Cedar St. in downtown Sandpoint.

 Pend Oreille Arts Council

-For 30 years, POAC has been promoting the arts through Summer Sounds at Park Place all summer long, the Arts & Crafts Fair in August, Artwalk, a revolving art gallery in The Old Power House and the Performance Series from September to April at the Panida.
+For 30 years, POAC has been promoting the arts through ArtWalk in June, the Arts & Crafts Fair in August, and the Performance Series from September to April at the Panida.
+ArtinSandpoint.org.
 208-263-6139

 Truly an arts town, Sandpoint has about two dozen galleries located in town and the surrounding area, including Hallans Gallery with historic Ross Hall photos.
 In summer, up to 20 downtown venues become galleries in ArtWalk, a self-guided walking tour to browse revolving art exhibits, sponsored by POAC (208-263-6139).
 And about 15 area artists open their galleries for the Artists’ Studios Tour, a self-guided driving tour in the countryside, 800-800-2106.